 The Data & Analytics Product Owner

 There are many paths that lead to this role.
-You might already have been a Data Explorer or a Data Modeller, or you might lead an analytics team, or you might come from outside the analytics team altogether.
+You might already have been a Data Explorer or a Data Modeler, or you might lead an analytics team, or you might come from outside the analytics team altogether.
 No matter what your background, you’ve established a good, well-rounded expertise in the world of data science and machine learning, and coupled with your skills in management and communication, you’re poised to thrive in your new role.

 You will be the person the organization relies on to ensure value comes out of all the data and analytics products and operations.
 It’s a big job… but it’s challenging and rewarding.
-You will need to understand the challenges and tools available to both the Data Explorer and Data Modeller well enough to get into the weeds with them, so brush up on your architecture, stats, and machine learning algorithms.
+You will need to understand the challenges and tools available to both the Data Explorer and Data Modeler well enough to get into the weeds with them, so brush up on your architecture, stats, and machine learning algorithms.
 Having experience working in an agile environment will also help you as you manage multiple projects in a fast-moving environment.
 You will need to apply user experience (UX) and design thinking concepts to data products and services that will no longer be used only by technical users but instead by the broader organization and even users and customers outside the organization.